ThomasFeher/armadillo/README.txt

 Note that on 64 bit systems (such as Windows 7), dedicated 64 bit versions of BLAS and LAPACK are considerably faster.

-If you're not using MSVC, you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK and BLAS.
+If you're not using MSVC, or you're getting "use of LAPACK needs to be enabled" messages, you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK and BLAS.
 Please see section 2.1 for more information.